stephenlprice/tableau-webhooks/README.md

   >
 </p>

 Once the need is identified, developers can start by configuring a webhook on Tableau using REST API [CRUD methods](https://help.tableau.com/current/api/rest_api/en-us/REST/rest_api_ref_notifications.htm) for webhooks.
+Note that all webhooks must be configured so that they send `POST` requests to the `/webhook` endpoint for your instance of Tableau Webhooks.
+In other words the URL will look similar to this `https://my-tableau-webhooks-domain/webhook`.

-At the same time developers can prototype automation logic in Tableau Webhooks by adding code to the corresponding event handler in the `webhooks.py` module.
+At the same time developers can prototype automation logic by adding code to the corresponding event handler in the `webhooks.py` module.
 By default all supported event types have empty placeholders in this file, allowing you to provide your own way to handle Tableau events.

 Tableau Webhooks have a [test endpoint](https://help.tableau.com/current/developer/webhooks/en-us/docs/webhooks-get-started.html) that can be used to trigger sample payloads which is very useful for developing these integrations.

 You can also run [Tableau Webhooks locally](#local-usage) in development mode.
 Developers can then use `curl` or [Postman](#postman-collection) to send realistic payloads to the local server to prototype event handling and to run real workflows without having to push code to production.

 The following tree diagram highlights the most important files for Tableau Webhooks containing it's core functionality.
 The server routes are defined in `index.py`.
 We recommend that you keep this file minimal for readibility and maintainability.
 Therefore, workflows are defined under the `modules` folder.
 This is where you will find `webhooks.py` defining webhook event handlers.
-Notice that `index.py` declares a route called `/webhook` which receives `POST` requests and then uses a function from `webhooks.py` to handle all incoming payloads.
+Notice that `index.py` declares a route called `/webhook` which receives `POST` requests and then imports a function from `webhooks.py` to handle all incoming payloads.
+This allows for routes and event handlers to be defined separately.

 ```bash
 .